Great Falls VFD

 Emergency Reporting and Response

-The earliest procedure for reporting emergencies served a rural response area with no street names and a population small enough to permit the firemen to know many of the response area residents.
 An emergency was reported to the telephone operator on a party line.
 The operator had the phone number of one volunteer who always had someone at home to take the calls.
 Upon receipt of an emergency call, the volunteer, or a member of his family, activated the siren in his yard.

 In 1950, the first radios were installed in fire trucks in the county and a radio was installed in each fire house.
 Responses early in the history of the department were dependent on indefinite descriptions of emergency locations.
 Prime reference points were road numbers, such as Routes 193, 602, 681 and 682.
 The assignment of street names and house numbers in 1965 was an aid to prompt response, but other problems persisted.
 There was failure to post house numbers and certain numbers were illogically assigned.
 Rapid area growth provided an increasing number of new street names to be learned.

-Children at the Fire StationIn 1958, twelve select tone radios were installed in volunteers’ homes.
+In 1958, twelve select tone radios were installed in volunteers homes.
 Volunteers were equipped with firefighting gear to be carried in their cars so they could respond to an emergency from home or the fire house.
 Gradually, more radios were added to improve the response.

 Fire Fighting Vehicles

 The first pumper, a 1942 Chevrolet, was one of five such pumpers which the County bought and distributed to new fire departments.
 Until 1955, the department did not use pumps above the 500-gallon-per-minute rating.
-In addition to a standard fire engine, Great Falls, as a semi-rural area, has a Dodge Power Wagon and Jeep, (light weight, four-wheel drive vehicles), which are more effective for fighting brush fires than the heavier, less maneuverable pumpers.
-We also have a “tanker” with a 2000 gallon capacity, a necessity because of the lack of municipal water in much of Great Falls, particularly the area north of Georgetown Pike.
+In addition to a standard fire engine, Great Falls, as a semi-rural area, had a Dodge Power Wagon and Jeep, (light weight, four-wheel drive vehicles), which are more effective for fighting brush fires than the heavier, less maneuverable pumpers.
+We also have a tanker with a 2000 gallon capacity, a necessity because of the lack of municipal water in much of Great Falls, particularly the area north of Georgetown Pike.

 Because we service a semi-rural area with dirt roads and driveways, the volunteers helped to purchase a 4-wheel drive ambulance.
 Our fire station services the Potomac River, so we have two boats and two boat support vehicles to tow them.